 What is Patient Safety Event Reporting?

-Patient Safety Event Reporting, also commonly referred to as incident reporting or occurrence reporting, is the system and process in which frontline staff document events that cause or have the potential to cause patient harm, allowing for analysis that can lead to improved care.
-Event reporting systems include third-party vendor applications, EHR-embedded tools, in-house built electronic tools, and manual paper-based processes.
+Patient safety event reporting refers to the systematic process in which healthcare staff document incidents that cause or have the potential to cause patient harm.
+This process allows for detailed data analysis that can lead to improved care and prevention of future harm.
+Event reporting can be done through various methods, including third-party applications, EHR-embedded tools, and even manual paper processes.

 Table of Contents